cloudmesh-community/book/chapters/container/singularity/singularity.md

 We recommend building containers using the same version of Singularity, 2.5.1, as exists on Comet.
 This is a 2 step process.

-**Step 1: run the script below to remove your existing Singularity:**
+**Step 1: run the next script to remove your existing Singularity:**

 ```bash
 #!/bin/bash